saptarshibasu/kafka-study/README.md

   * The producer will receive a success response after all the in-sync replicas received the message
   * Message is durable
   * Latency is high
 * `buffer.memory` - The memory buffer that will store the messages before being sent out to a broker.
 If the buffer runs out of space, the thread will remain     blocked for `max.block.ms` before throwing an exception.
 This setting should correspond roughly to the total memory the producer will use, but is not a hard    bound since not all memory the producer uses is used for buffering.
 Some additional memory will be used for compression (if compression is enabled) as well     as for maintaining in-flight requests
 * `compression.type` - By default messages are uncompressed.
 Supported compression algorithms - `gzip`, `snappy`, `lz4` and `zstd`
-* `batch.size` - When multiple records are sent to the same partition, the producer will batch them together.
-This parameter controls the amount of memory in bytes (not messages!) that will be used for each batch
-* `linger.ms` - linger.ms controls the amount of time to wait for additional messages before sending the current batch.
-KafkaProducer sends a batch of messages either when the current batch is full or when the linger.ms limit is reached
 * `client.id` - This can be any string, and will be used by the brokers to identify messages sent from the client.
 It is used in logging and metrics, and for quotas
 * In 2.4.0 release, the DefaultPartitioner now uses a sticky partitioning strategy.
 This means that records for specific topic with null keys and no assigned     partition will be sent to the same partition until the batch is ready to be sent.
 When a new batch is created, a new partition is chosen.
 This decreases        latency to produce, but it may result in uneven distribution of records across partitions in edge cases
+* Tuning for throughput
+  * `acks = 1` (default value) - The leader broker will send the acknowledge as soon as it has writtent the record in int local log.
+The acknowledgement will     not wait for the replicas to write the record in their logs.
+The tradeoff is less durability.
+  * `compression.type = lz4`
+  * `batch.size` - The records for a given partition are usually sent in batches to amortize the network roundtrip, improve compression ratio and reduce the      load of processing messages in producer and broker.
+The batch will not be sent to the broker until the `batch.size` is full or `linger.ms` is expired.
+The    tradeoff is higher latency
+  * `linger.ms` - The producer will wait for `linger.ms` duration before sending the batch to the broker unless the `batch.size` is full
-*
+* Tuning for latency
+  * `linger.ms = 0` (default) - The producer will send the message as soon as it has some data to send.
+Batching will still happen if more messages are           available at the    time of sending

 ## Kafka Consumers